 You can leave raw meat out for a maximum of two hours [1].

-Research indicates that when raw beef meat is exposed to room temperature for more than two hours, pathogenic bacteria can grow rapidly and cause food poisoning [3].
+Research indicates that when raw beef meat is stored at room temperature for more than two hours, pathogenic bacteria can grow rapidly and cause food poisoning [3].

 Frozen meat is likewise subject to this rule.
-It shouldn't take more than two hours for the food to defrost on the counter.
-It is safer to defrost your meat and other perishable food in the refrigerator.
+Don’t defrost it for more than two hours.
+Moreover, it’s wise to defrost your meat, including other perishable food in the refrigerator.

-Additionally, don't let your cooked meat sit for any longer than two hours because germs start to proliferate past the two-hour time limit.
+Additionally, your cooked meat shouldn't sit for any longer than two hours.
+Past this time, germs start to proliferate and occupy the cooked meat.

 Also Read: How Long Can Ham Sit Out?